vippsas/feedapi-spec/SPEC.md

   fine with the HTTP protocol, but one has to be aware of the effect of any API gateways in the middle that may assume short-lived requests.
 Not compatible with **pageSizeHint**.
-* `filter-*`: It is possible to provide additional filter argument to the server.
-For instance, to get all events that has a given `subject` property, pass `&filter-subject=somevalue`.
-  * The specific filters supported for a FeedAPI endpoint is out of scope for this reference; they are documented by the server (in much the same way as the event payloads).
-  * If a filter is not supported by a server, it should cause a 400 Bad Request response; not be ignored.
-  * Usually the use of a filter will cause a different database index to be used;
-    i.e. the server has to prepare for the use of filters.
-  * Cursors on the event feed are **only valid for the identical set of filters**.

 ### Response